xNaCly/blog/content/posts/2023/calculator-lexer.md

 you [Python](https://peps.python.org/pep-0008/#code-lay-out)).
 White space is commonly defined as a new line: `'\n'` / `'\r'`, a tab `'\t'` or a space `' '`.

-Lets add a new test case called `whitespace` to our whitespace tests:
+Lets add a new test case called `whitespace` to our white space tests:

 ```go{hl_lines=["13-19"]}
 // lexer_test.go